-- The application period for the 2016-2018 cohort will open on September 1st, 2015.
+- The application period for the 2016-2018 cohort based on the scholarships is now open and will close on December 1st, 2015.
+Students can apply here.
 The deadline for self-financing students is 10 February 2016 for applicants from outside EEA, and 10 April 2016 for applicants from EEA countries!
 See the admission and selection section for more information.

-- The Masters thesis of PLANET Europe cohort 1 graduates are now online.
+- The Masters thesis of PLANET Europe cohort 1 and cohort 2 graduates are now online.
 Click here to see the range of topics which our students have researched!

 - Academic scholars are invited to apply for an Erasmus+: Erasmus Mundus scholarship to contribute to our programme.
 Click here for the application details.

 - Congratulations to our PLANET Europe students who will graduate this summer (2015), on their new jobs: